The WorkflowMax Alternative for Australian Businesses

 | Team Communication | Built-in threaded messaging, project-level chat, and @mentions.
 No separate Slack or Teams subscription needed. | No built-in messaging.
 Teams relied on email or third-party chat tools alongside WorkflowMax. |

 | AI & Analytics | Claude-powered AI assistant for natural-language queries across all business data.
-AI expense categorisation, proposal parsing, and financial forecasting. | Basic reporting with job profitability and staff utilisation reports.
+AI expense categorisation, proposal parsing, and financial forecasting. | Basic reporting with job profitability and staff productivity reports.
 No AI features. |

 WorkflowMax ratings reflect the product's capabilities at the time of retirement.
 A higher rating in Time Tracking acknowledges its strong timesheet features.